-As at December 31, 2022, the Company had contractual arrangements with each of its NEOs, some of which have a termination and a change of control benefits clause, as follows:
+As at December 31, 2023, the Company had contractual arrangements with each of its NEOs, some of which have a termination and a change of control benefits clause, as follows:

-- Hayden Locke, President and CEO: Pursuant to the terms of a consultancy agreement between the Company and Benson Capital Limited, Mr. Locke is entitled to receive a change of control payment of £300,000 following the completion of a change of control (as defined under the agreement).
-The Company may terminate the consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Petra Decher, CFO: Pursuant to Ms. Decher's employment agreement with the Company, Ms. Decher's employment may be terminated at any time without cause on six months' notice or payment in lieu of notice.
-In addition, Ms. Decher is entitled to receive a change of control payment of C\$300,000 following completion of a change of control (as defined under the agreement).
+- Hayden Locke, President and CEO: Pursuant to the terms of a consultancy agreement between the Company and Benson Capital Limited, Mr. Locke is entitled to receive a change of control payment of £675,000 following the completion of a change of control (as defined under the agreement).
+The Company may terminate the consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Jose Antonio Merino, Managing Director (Chile) and CFO Pursuant to the terms of a consultancy agreement between the Company and Inversiones y Asesorías Garcilaso SpA, Mr. Merino is entitled to receive a change of control payment of US\$250,000 following the completion of a change of control (as defined under the agreement).
+The Company may terminate the consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Sergio Rivera, Vice President of Exploration: Pursuant to Mr. Rivera's employment agreement with the Company, Mr. Rivera's employment may be terminated at any time without cause on six months' notice or payment of a US\$142,500 termination fee.
+In the event Mr. Rivera's employment agreement is terminated by the Company without cause within six months of a Control Change (as defined under the agreement) or by Mr. Rivera for good reason within six months of a Control Change, Mr. Rivera shall be entitled to a termination payment of US\$712,500. - Laura Rich, Chief Sustainability Officer, General Counsel, and Corporate Secretary: Pursuant to the terms of a consultancy agreement between the Company and Lawich

-(1) This column represents the amount determined by multiplying the number of stock options that vested in 2022 by the difference between the exercise price of the options and the closing price of the Common Shares on the TSX on the applicable vesting date.
+(1) This column represents the amount determined by multiplying the number of stock options that vested in 2023 by the difference between the exercise price of the options and the closing price of the Common Shares on the TSX on the applicable vesting date.